 10 Wild Camp Near Turgut – Hisarönü

-We meander up the trail in an easy pace.
-The sore foot are gone, our bodies feel strong and we’re enjoying our walk.
+We meander up the trail at an easy pace.
+The sore feet are gone, our bodies feel strong and we’re enjoying our walk.
 This is what we like to do!

 The road continues on a dirt road, slowly but steadily up.
 We stop to admire a turtle on our path and listen to the tweeting of birds.
 Every once in a while a lizard scurries through the low bushes.
 Boars have rooted up the earth on the trail.

 One last ruin of an old temple, one last lunch in this splendid landscape.
 We have survived our baptism of fire.
 It’s time for a short rest – enforced because the forecast predicts several days of rain.
-It’ll give us plenty of time to plan what section of the Carian Trail we want to hike next.
+It’ll give us plenty of time to plan the next section, the Ceramic Gulf from Akyaka to Bodrum.

 Practical Information on the Carian Trail